 This is a common cause of testicular pain in younger boys.
 Nearly all cases occur between the ages of 3-14 years old.
 The apophysis/outgrowth of the testis is basically a functional structure that is in a groove between the testis and epididymis.
 Just as in a testicle, this structure can have its blood flow reduced due to torsion, thus causing pain of varying intensity.

 This condition occurs when part of the intestine comes out through an opening of decreased resistance in the abdominal wall and descends into the scrotum.
 This can cause pain or swelling.

 Less Common Causes of Testicular Pain

-Testicular tumor: A tumor rarely causes pain but can cause swelling and often a feeling of heaviness in the testicle.
+A tumour rarely causes pain but can cause swelling and often a feeling of heaviness in the testicle.
 Early detection and prompt surgical removal can significantly improve the prognosis for survival of patients with testicular cancer.

 Pain from kidney stones can sometimes radiate to the groin area in a similar fashion to that of Chronic Prostatitis (i.e. through the pelvic neural pathways).